 Rev Julia Cody

-Rev Julia was initially invited to be a community governor, and is now a co-opted governor.
+Rev Julia was initially invited to be a community governor, and is now a co-opted governor and Vice Chair.
 She has served as a member of the Governing Body since November 2013.

 Julia is a member of the Teaching and Learning Committee, and more recently has joined the Personnel Committee, as well as attending Full Governors Meetings.
 She has really enjoyed getting to know the school community better and learning about some of the complex intricacies of the current education system!
 Perhaps not surprisingly, Julia serves as a Link Governor for RE provision in school, and has enjoyed meeting with the RE Lead and other staff, aiming to understand and offer support in this area.
 She has really enjoyed being invited to provide practical input into the RE curriculum through taking lessons for Year 2 on baptism, and Year 4 on Holy Communion.
 In her role as Vicar of Perton, Julia loves coming into school regularly to take assemblies, as well as welcoming the children, staff and parents to church for Christmas, Easter and Harvest Services.
 Both as a Governor, and as Vicar, Julia is pleased to be able to offer personal, pastoral support to staff and children as and when helpful, being passionate about people’s well-being and flourishing.